Karilopatna: Politics

-Now kendrapara is expecting a new leader Mr. Pruthibi Prakash swain S/O Mr. Purusottam swain(Ex leader of Karilopatana).
-Mr. Pruthibi Prakash swain is an automobile engineer by profession but a social activist by passion.
-He is expected to be the next big personality in Indian Politics.

 Kendrapara is part of Kendrapara (Lok Sabha constituency).

 Transport

 Kendrapara is just about 75 kilometres from the state capital, Bhubaneswar.
 To reach Kendrapara one can go via Cuttack-Jagatpur-Salipur state high way or on the National Highway No.5 and 5 A, crossing at ChandikholViaChhata towards Paradip.
 Kendrapara is just two and half hour drive from Bhubaneswar Airport on the National Highway 5 and 5 A.(If you go non-stop by your car).
 The Nearest Railway station is at Cuttack which is 55 kilometre from Kendrapara town.